Sami Michael: Honoris causa

 Honoris Causa from COMAS, The College of Management Academic Studies (2008): "For his contribution in Literature and for his activities on behalf of human rights".

 Honoris Causa Degree from Beit Berl - The Multidisciplinary Academic Instituation (2012): "For his great contribution to Hebrew literature; for shaping the cultural landscape of Israeli society through his writings, way of thinking, and public activities; for promoting human and minorities rights in Israel; for nurturing coexistence between Jews and Arabs and encouraging values of equality and justice for all."

 Social and political outlook and activities

-Michael is known for his deep commitment to peace, justice and human rights.
-He is on the board of various councils.
-Michael is a true left-winger, both socially and politically.
-While still in Baghdad, he was aware of the social gaps in society, and since his youth, he has been active in the struggle for equality and human rights.
-In Israel he has never ceased to work for human rights.
+Michael was known for his deep commitment to peace, justice and human rights.
+He was on the board of various councils.
+Michael was a true left-winger, both socially and politically.
+While still in Baghdad, he was aware of the social gaps in society, and from his youth, he was active in the struggle for equality and human rights.
+In Israel he never ceased to work for human rights.